What is the meaning of the Feast of Trumpets?

 Num 29:1 ‘And in the seventh month, on the first day of the month, you shall have a holy convocation.
 You shall do no customary work.
 For you it is a day of blowing the trumpets.

 There is nothing more in the Bible directly relating to the Feast of Trumpets.
-However, various indirect references reveal the meaning of this Feast.
+So, indirect references have to be used when trying to understand the meaning of this Feast.

 Use of Trumpets